IntentArchitect/Docs/articles/release-notes/intent-architect-v4.0.md

 The installation of this version is done alongside previous major version of Intent Architect, which means that both V3.x and V4.x can be installed at the same time.
 This should make it much easier to adopt without risk of disrupting team deadlines.

-### Hightlights in 4.0.0
+### Highlights in 4.0.0

 #### New splash screen:
 - Shows the version
-- New background image to make it distinguisable from V3.x
+- New background image to make it distinguishable from V3.x

 #### Home page:
-- New background and layout to make it distinguisable from V3.x
+- New background and layout to make it distinguishable from V3.x
 - Tightened up recent solutions view
 - Increased max number of most recent solutions to 25
-- Application version is visiable in the bottom right
+- Application version is visible in the bottom right
 - User settings access in the top right

 #### New solution layout: